 Global Education Initiative

-Launched in 2015, the GEI is an ambitious international campaign to enable us to open the doors of our education programmes to 250,000 refugees each year by 2020.
+The Global Education Initiative (GEI) is an ambitious international campaign launched in 2015 to enable us to open the doors of our education programmes to 250,000 refugees each year by 2020.

 Three areas of focus: